Already a member?

 Level 1 covers basic techniques, cast on, cast off, knit and purl stitches and combinations of them, including ribbing and slip stitches.
 Colour by way of horizontal stripes are introduced, and basic garment shaping is presented.
-This level is available now exclusively to members of Canadian Guild of Knitters.

 Level 2 expands on the techniques studied in Level 1.
 Textured knitting is studied through twisted stitches and cables.
 Colour techniques are expanded upon with stranded knitting and lace work concepts introduced in the form of eyelet/yarn over patterns.
 Pattern reading will be studied at a more complex level.